How AI-Driven Penetration Testing Works (And What It Still Can't Do)

 BreachVex is a blackbox web application pentester.
 It runs a multi-stage attack engine against a target URL, covers OWASP Top 10 and API security vulnerability classes, delivers proof-of-exploit within 60 minutes, and exports SARIF/PDF/JSON reports.
 It does not do social engineering, physical testing, source code review, or zero-day research.

-The full pipeline typically completes in 40–60 minutes depending on target complexity and the number of endpoints discovered.
+A full scan typically completes in 40–60 minutes depending on target complexity and the number of endpoints discovered.

 Every finding in the report is backed by a working proof-of-exploit: the exact HTTP request, the server's response, and evidence of impact.
 Theoretical or signature-based findings that cannot be verified through execution are discarded.